uabrc/uabrc.github.io/docs/cheaha/software/software.md

 ### Installation

  Cell Ranger can be installed within a researcher’s individual user account on Cheaha.
 Installation instructions are available on the official [10x Genomics website](https://www.10xgenomics.com/support/software/cell-ranger/latest/tutorials/cr-tutorial-in#download).
 You will have to use a compute node in Cheaha to install and run the software.
 For more information refer to [Login Vs Compute Nodes](../../cheaha/getting_started.md#login-vs-compute-nodes).

-Following are the steps to install Cell Ranger in Cheaha.
+ Following are steps to install Cell Ranger in Cheaha, based on the instructions provided in the official site, linked above, as of 2025-06-01.
+Actual instruction steps may change over time.

 - [Register](https://www.10xgenomics.com/products/cell-ranger/downloads/eula?closeUrl=%2Fsupport%2Fsoftware%2Fcell-ranger%2Fdownloads%23download-links&redirectUrl=%2Fsupport%2Fsoftware%2Fcell-ranger%2Fdownloads%23download-links%3Fstart%3Dcellranger-9.0.1.tar.gz) and download the desired version of `Cell Ranger` from the [10X Genomics site](https://www.10xgenomics.com/support/software/cell-ranger/downloads).